The Straightforward Guide to Value Chain Analysis [+ Templates]

 • Marketing and sales.
 This is how your product or service is presented and sold to your ideal target market.
 In your analysis, take into account advertising costs, promotional costs, reach, and cost-per-acquisition.

 • Services.
-This is the support a business provides for the customer, which can include support and training for the product, warranties, and guarantees.
+This is the support a business provides for the customer, which can include product support and training, warranties, and guarantees.
 You’ll look at repair costs, product training costs, product adjustment frequency, and more.

 Support Activities

-Support activities help the primary activities in creating an advantage over competitors.
+Support activities help the primary activities maintain efficiency and create an advantage over competitors.
 They include:

 • Firm infrastructure.
 This entails all the management, financial, and legal systems a business has in place to make business decisions and effectively manage resources.